How to Send Emails in Laravel? The Ultimate Practical Guide

 Mail::to('recipient@example.com')->send(new MyTestEmail());

-Considering the use of the Mail facade and mailable class, you can send emails within your Laravel application.
+Considering the use of the Mail facade and mailable class, you can send emails within your Laravel application or extend this functionality through external systems when you create and test an API in Laravel.
 Remember to replace ‘recipient@example.com’ with the actual email address you intend to send the message to.
 This concludes the core steps involved in sending emails through Laravel.

 How to Troubleshoot Errors in Sending Email in Laravel?